Updated March 20, 2020

 The 3-5 things I recommend to start

 Why do I say 3-5?
 Because some of these things can be combined.
-First I’ll go over the 5 things.
+In this section I’ll go over the 5 things.
 In the next section, I’ll tell you what combination I would choose depending on your situation.

 1. Hosting: $6 to $35 per month

 You need your own space on the internet, like a website or blog.
-You need your own space.
 For control.

 2. Domain: Free to $15 per year

 You need an address for your website or blog (ex. amylynnandrews.com).
-I use Namecheap to register all my domains because I have a domain collecting problem, many of which not connected to a website, and I want them all in one spot.
+I use Namecheap to register all my domains because I have a domain collecting problem and I want them all in one spot.

-Skip this if you use Bluehost since a domain is included for free with that host.
+Skip registering a domain separately if you use Bluehost since a domain is included for free with that host.